rpaudel42/rpaudel42.github.io/index.md

 * [Oct, 2019] Presented a research paper at the [Future Technology Conference - 2019](https://saiconference.com/FTC), San Fransisco, CA.

+* [May, 2019] Presented a research paper at the [The Thirty-Second International FLAIRS Conference (FLAIRS-32)](https://sites.google.com/view/flairs-32homepage/home), Sarasota, FL.

 ---
 #### Research Interest:
 I am primarily interested in Fraud and Anomaly detection using Graph-based approach.
 My current focus is mainly on: